ja9-look/ecosphere/README.md

 To complete these features, the following work is planned:

+- Implementing direct NFT minting within the application
 - Finalizing the smart contract interaction for NFT approvals
-- Ensuring proper wallet address handling between NFT and swap contracts
 - Improving error handling for failed transactions
 - Adding transaction status tracking and notifications
 - Comprehensive testing of the entire flow